SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 Requirement: REQ-MEDIA-AV-SEPARATE.

-2. Video contains partial frames and full frames, which need to be distinguished so that full frames can be indicated to the network.
+2. Video contains prediction frames and full frames, which need to be distinguished so that full frames can be indicated to the network.

 Requirement: REQ-MEDIA-KEYFRAME.